 Dr Sue Morón-García

-Principal Lecturer, Student Experience
+Principal Lecturer for Education and Student Experience

 Sue Morón-García joined in October 2020.
 Sue has over thirty years of work experience in teaching and the support of learning.
 Since she completed her PhD in Educational Technology (2005) she has worked as a researcher and an educational developer at a variety of UK universities.
 Before this she was a local government administrator and taught languages in adult and secondary education.